 Josh Elander provides injury update on Stone Lawless for Tennessee baseball

-Tennessee baseball coach Josh Elander provided an injury update on catcher Stone Lawless Tuesday night after the Vols’ 12-6 win over Northern Kentucky from Lindsey Nelson Stadium.
+Tennessee baseball coach Josh Elander provided an injury update on catcher Stone Lawless Tuesday night after the Vols’ _ win over UNC Asheville from Lindsey Nelson Stadium.

 Lawless was struck in the face by an 89 mph pitch in the third inning on Sunday, March 29, in Nashville during Tennessee’s 16-15 defeat against Vanderbilt.